thoughtbot/maintaining-open-source-projects/README.md

 ### Thesis

-A successful open source project is not only one that is original, solves a particular problem well, or has pristine code quality.
-Those are but the tip of the iceberg, which we'll thoroughly dissect with this book.
+A successful open source project is original, solves a problem well and has pristine code quality.
+As one can surely already guess, however, this is much easier said than done and requires a large amount of work - something we'll thoroughly dissect in this book.

 ### Who is the target audience of this book?